Flora MacDonald: The escape of Prince Charles Edward Stuart

 MacDonald was visiting Benbecula in the Outer Hebrides when Prince Charles and a small group of aides took refuge there after the Battle of Culloden in June 1746.
-One of his companions, Captain Conn O'Neill from County Antrim, was distantly related to MacDonald and asked for her help.
-MacDonald of Sleat had not joined the Rebellion and Benbecula was controlled by a pro-government militia commanded by MacDonald's step-father, Hugh MacDonald.
+One of his companions, Félix O'Neille y O'Neille, was a distant relative of MacDonald, and asked for her help.
+Benbecula was controlled by a pro-government Independent Highland Company commanded by MacDonald's step-father, Hugh MacDonald.
 This connection allowed her to obtain the necessary permits but she apparently hesitated, fearing the consequences for her family if they were caught.
-She may have been taking less of a risk than it appears; witnesses later claimed Hugh advised the Prince where to hide from his search parties.
+She may have been taking less of a risk than it appears, since witnesses later claimed Hugh advised the Prince where to hide from his search parties.

-Passes were issued allowing passage to the mainland for MacDonald, a boat's crew of six men and two personal servants, including Charles disguised as an Irish maid called Betty Burke.
+Passes were issued allowing passage to the mainland for Flora MacDonald, and a party of eight, including Charles disguised as an Irish maid called Betty Burke.
 On 27 June, they landed near Sir Alexander's house at Monkstadt, near Kilbride, Skye.
-In his absence, his wife Lady Margaret arranged lodging with her steward, MacDonald of Kingsburgh, who told Charles to remove his disguise, as it simply made him more conspicuous.
-The next day, Charles was taken from Portree to the island of Raasay; MacDonald remained on Skye and they never met again.
+In his absence, his wife Lady Margaret arranged lodging with her steward, who told Charles to remove his disguise, as it simply made him more conspicuous.
+The next day, the Prince was taken from Portree to the island of Raasay, while MacDonald remained on Skye.

-Two weeks later, the boatmen were detained and confessed; MacDonald and Kingsburgh were arrested and taken to the Tower of London.
-After Lady Margaret interceded on her behalf with the chief Scottish legal officer, Duncan Forbes of Culloden, she was allowed to live outside the Tower under the supervision of a "King's Messenger" and released after the June 1747 Act of Indemnity.
-Aristocratic sympathisers collected over £1,500 for her, one of the contributors being Frederick, Prince of Wales, heir to the throne; she allegedly told him she helped Charles out of charity and would have done the same for him.
+MacDonald was subsequently arrested and imprisoned in the Tower of London.
+After Lady Margaret interceded on her behalf with the chief Scottish legal officer, Duncan Forbes, she was allowed to live outside the Tower under the supervision of a "King's Messenger", and released after the June 1747 Act of Indemnity.
+Aristocratic sympathisers collected over £1,500 for her, one of the contributors being Frederick, Prince of Wales.
+She allegedly told Frederick she helped Charles out of charity, and would have done the same for him.

-On 6 November 1750, at the age of 28, she married Allan MacDonald, a captain in the British Army and Kingsburgh's eldest son.
-The couple first lived at Flodigarry on Skye and inherited the family estate in 1772 after Kingsburgh died.
-The writer and Jacobite sympathiser Samuel Johnson met her in 1773 during his visit to the island, and later described her as "a woman of soft features, gentle manners, kind soul and elegant presence".
-He was also author of the inscription on her memorial at Kilmuir: "a name that will be mentioned in history, and if courage and fidelity be virtues, mentioned with honour".